tieonlinux/TDiffBackup/README.md

 - This plugin **only** backup the serving *wld* file. **No backup is made for sqlite, json, etc... tshock related files**.
 Ie if you use SSC you should backup the sqlite *db* files on your own.
 - In order to restore a backup the server shuts off and one has to restart it.

-## TODOs
-- As of now no backup cleanup logic implemented.
-The backup folder's size keep growing up (slowly thanks to the diff algorithm).

 ## How it work